cfsworkload/business-intelligence/README.md

 Next, you'll edit the launch configurations in order to deploy your website.

-1. After the project is successfully forked, click **EDIT CODE** in the upper right corner.
+1. After the project is successfully forked, click **EDIT CODE** in the upper right corner of the screen.
-2. In the top navigation bar, click the drop-down menu and select the pencil icon to edit the launch configuration.
+2. In the top navigation bar, click the drop-down menu and click the pencil icon to the right of the app name to edit the launch configuration.
 A dialog box will appear and you will be required to enter information about where the code will be deployed to.

   ![EXAMPLE](images/Edit Launch.png)